calebmer/node_modules/babel-plugin-transform-jsx/README.md

 - `function`: The function name to be used for constructing JSX objects.
 - `useNew`: Instead of calling a constructor function (as defined using an earlier option) use `new`.
 - `useVariables`: Allow elements to reference variables, enabling component element names.
 When set to `true`, element names with an uppercase letter from A to Z are treated as variables.
 When set to a regular expression pattern, matching names are treated as variables.
+- `noTrim`: Specifies whether or not we should trim space in strings.
+To understand more about trimming, see the [Trimming](#trimming) example below.
+Defaults to false.

 ## How to integrate with your framework
 To integrate this JSX transformer with your framework of choice, you must first define a constructor function which takes a single argument (a JSX object) and returns the appropriate format for your framework.
 After that, you could take one of two approaches: